ValerieBizova/ci2/A06/README.md

-pushing A04 folder into my GitHub repository:
+\## pushing A06 folder into my GitHub repository:

 $ git add -A

-$ git commit -m "A04: Add assignment files and update CSV locations"
+$ git commit -m "Add assignment A06"

 $ git push